verifereum/funding/evm-decomp/evm-decompilation.md

 ## Related Work
 <!-- What existing research is relevant to your project?
 What is the specific gap your research is addressing within this context? --> [The Verifereum project](https://verifereum.org), which we are extending, has already made significant progress in formalising the EVM in HOL4, providing a solid foundation for our work.
-Magnus Myreen's [research on decompilation](https://www.cl.cam.ac.uk/~mom22/decompilation.html) into logic has been successfully applied to various architectures, including x86, ARM, and MIPS, demonstrating its versatility and effectiveness.
+Magnus Myreen's [research on decompilation](https://www.cl.cam.ac.uk/~mom22/decompilation.html) into logic has been successfully applied to various architectures, including x86, ARM, and PowerPC, demonstrating its versatility and effectiveness.

 The gaps we are filling: